-This course promotes a realistic and positive approach to the opportunities presented by retirement.
+This course on 'The Next Step: Preparing for Retirement' promotes a realistic and positive approach to the opportunities presented by retirement.
 Delegates will be given the insight and skills needed to build a pro-active approach to continued well-being, be provided with a retirement “check list” and will acquire an understanding of the many ways in which career skills can be used to satisfy life ambitions and develop future work opportunities.

 The Next Step: Preparing for Retirement is a brand new course featured within our Professional Development Skills series, and is already proving to be one of our signature courses with high demand meaning that extra dates have been added.

-At Civil Service College, we pride ourselves on our ability to tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+At Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This course is suitable for delegates in management roles at all levels considering retirement in the next one to five years.